 My research is enmeshed within aural-visual cultures, critical theory and contemporary art practice.
-I am interested in developing ethico-aesthetic modalities of listening across academic writing, performance and mixed media installation.
+I am interested in developing modalities of listening across academic writing, performance and mixed media installation.
 Within an age of finitude and increasingly obfuscated digital materialisms, how as Isabelle Stengers asks, do we ‘listen to that which insists, obscurely?'

-I take an absurdly-serious approach to contemporary ecological debate.
+I take a politico-imaginary approach to contemporary ecological debate.
 This has led to experimental projects covering a range of issues including cryptozoology, digital trash and postproduction nature sound.
 I am committed to amplifying forms of power within the creative and critical use of documentary media and site-based performance practices.
 The technologized landscapes of contemporaneity demand a multi-sensual response in which the affective and non-representational must be encountered within the hard realms of knowledge production or material ‘truth’.
 In this sense my research constantly navigates the mediated rituals and constructs bound into any process of capture and framing.
 What or who is being excluded within such processes is a central question, as is a consideration for more-than-human witnessing and rights.

 Aurality [cultures, power, ecology]; nature/post-nature studies [subjectivity, rights, representation]; media ecologies [materialisms, infrastructures, histories]; performance [site-specific art, fictions, documentation]; technology [animals, recycling, misuse]